Part One–Cinematic Complaints, Gripes, Observations, etc.

 So here is what I am getting around to.
 On his report “I” was supposed to have robbed a bank in Chicago in 1971, the entire year of which I was stationed in Okinawa!
 How can I be in two places at once?
 Well, I’ll tell you.
 This genius explained to me that I could have flown the 22 hours from Okinawa, committed the robbery and flown the 22 hours back again, before I was even missed!
 But even if that were possible, who would do such a thing?
 I hated those long-assed flights the two times I had to do them.
 Why would I do it again for no reason?
 They have banks on the island.
 I wouldn’t have to go anywhere to rob one.
 Then, too, if they know who this guy is who did all this stuff, why have they not caught him yet?
 Why are they picking on poor, innocent me?
 I haven’t done anything.

 As I was about to say, before I rudely interrupted myself… I believe I would make a good detective because I am one who does not just accept everything on face value.
 Good detective work requires an imagination and thinking outside the box.
 If several murdered victims have been found with puncture marks on their jugular and drained of most of their blood, it couldn’t be the work of a vampire because the investigator does not believe in them.
 So how many people have to die before they consider the possibility?
 The cops’ denial and failure to believe something is how killers are able to operate.
 Some make it a game or art form and plan their capers very carefully.
 Never assume that a murderer wouldn’t go to all that trouble to commit the crime, because in order to pull it off, they really would go to all that trouble.
 It’s the ignoring of certain little details that help them to get away with it, but these same details are what ultimately trips them up.
+I incorporate a lot of these aspects in my own murder story.
 I wish that the cops were more thorough in their crime investigations in real life.
 If they were as diligent and dedicated as, say, Columbo or Ben Matlock or Quincy or Adrian Monk or the CSI team, then maybe there wouldn’t be so many unsolved murders.

 “I saw what you did.
 You’re insane.
 I’m going to report you to the authorities!”
 “Oh, really?”
 BAM!
 “Now tell somebody!”
 Why don’t these people keep their mouths shut?
 Don’t announce what you’re going to do, just do it.
 And don’t call a crazy person crazy to their face.
 They may not want to prove you wrong.
 Also, don’t they know better than to threaten a person’s life publicly, because when that person turns up dead, who always gets blamed?
 In front of a whole room of standers-by, someone will proclaim, “If you touch her again, I’ll kill you! … I’ll get you for that!
 I’m going to make you pay with your life!”
 First of all, you shouldn’t make idle threats to people, if you don’t really mean it.
 But even if you are serious, don’t do it in front of witnesses.
 That just gives them an opportunity to frame you for murder.
 “Yeah, talk to David, Lieutenant.
 He and Sal got into a heated argument and I heard him threaten the other’s life.”